techiediaries/techiediaries/_posts/2020/angular/2019-12-05-angular-9-8-tutorial-by-example-rest-crud-apis-http-get-requests-with-httpclient.md

 You also need to do the same for the other `firstPage()`, `previousPage()`, `nextPage()` and `lastPage()` methods.

-## Angular Tutorial, Step 15 — Building and Deploying your Angular 9 Application to Firebase Hosting
+##   Step 15 — Building and Deploying your Angular 9 Application to Firebase Hosting

 In this step, we'll see how to build and deploy our example application to Firebase hosting using the ng deploy command available in Angular 8.3+.